Ivica Račan: Prime Minister (2000–2003)

-In July 2001 came the indictment for Ante Gotovina but Račan delayed accepting it because he felt that some parts of the indictment were wrongly written and negative about the Croatian War of Independence.
+In July 2001, came the indictment for Ante Gotovina but Račan delayed accepting it because he felt that some parts of the indictment were wrongly written and negative about the Croatian War of Independence.
 Since Gotovina was not arrested or even under surveillance during that time, he made his escape to exile which lasted until his arrest in 2005.
 It was a heavy blow in the Croatian negotiations process with the EU.
 The last major ICTY scandal happened in September 2002 when the indictment for Janko Bobetko came.
 Bobetko at the time was in a bad health condition, so he refused to leave his home and surrounded himself with armed people.
 Račan was afraid that if Bobetko died during the transport to The Hague, it would cause a national riot with the right-wing population.
 Račan rejected the indictment and Croatia faced a risk of international isolation at that point.
 Račan persuaded Bobetko to leave his house and go to the hospital.
 The situation was tense until April 2003 when Bobetko died.
 After his death, the indictment was dropped and Croatia continued with the negotiations.

-He was also criticized for his ratification agreement with Slovenia over the Gulf of Piran in 2001.
+Račan was also criticized for his ratification agreement with Slovenia over the Gulf of Piran in 2001.
 Račan attempted to improve relations with Slovenia which were needed for the EU negotiations so he made an agreement which gave Slovenia 80% of the gulf territory and an exit in international waters but Croatia would still have the border with Italy.
 The agreement was heavily attacked by the public and the parliament speaker at the time, Zlatko Tomčić, claims that he did not know how much territory was given to Slovenia until the new gulf map came out in the newspaper Slobodna Dalmacija.
 The agreement was later rejected and not signed by the prime minister so it never came to a realization.